Master of Science in Software Development

 MET CS 521 Information Structures with Python

 This course covers the concepts of the object-oriented approach to software design and development using the Python programming language.
 It includes a detailed discussion of programming concepts starting with the fundamentals of data types, control structures methods, classes, arrays and strings, and proceeding to advanced topics such as inheritance and polymorphism, creating user interfaces, exceptions and streams.
 Upon completion of this course students will be capable of applying software engineering principles to design and implement Python applications that can be used in conjunction with analytics and big data.
-Prerequisite: MET CS 200 Fundamentals of Information Technology or MET CS 300 Foundations of Modern Computing or instructor's Consent.
-Not recommended for students without a programming background. [ 4 cr. ]
+Prerequisite: MET CS 300 Foundations of Modern Computing, or instructor's consent. [ 4 cr. ]

 MET CS 526 Data Structures and Algorithms